GoosenA/OverdriveGUI/README.md

 ## Requirements
-The GUI is written in Python3 and requires pygame to run
+The GUI is written in Python3 and requires pygame to run.

 ## Usage
 ### Setup